fbpx

 I KNOW, THANKS FOR NOTHIN’

 So, are you seeing a trend here?
 With just a few exceptions, no matter what your project, you can choose from a big selection of hardwoods and softwoods.
-Which we carry in abundance.
+Which our lumber shop carries in abundance.
 And we’d be happy to help you make a selection that’s just right for you!

 But at least you know why have this really cool “hybrid” logo (Jeffry made it):